 The City of Dover is currently working on several revitalization and housing initiatives in collaboration with other local housing providers that will assist in reducing the barriers to affordable housing.
-The following is an outline of Incentives to promote affordable housing in the City of Dover within the Restoring Central Dover area and the Downtown Development District area.
+The following is an outline of Incentives available to promote affordable housing in the City of Dover within the Restoring Central Dover area and the Downtown Development District area.
+The Downtown Development District designation carries with it various incentives designed to encourage development and redevelopment in qualified downtown areas throughout Delaware.
+Rebates are available for most residential, commercial and industrial projects taking place within the DDD designated area.
 The Incentives are offered by the City, County or State.